A Guide to Paddling Portland Harbor

 Beyond Chandler’s Wharf, the densest stretch of the working waterfront begins.
 From here to the Casco Bay Bridge you’ll see almost entirely commercial fishing traffic, boat yard, and fish processing.
 Though initially industrial in its aura, this section of waterfront is quite beautiful in its own right.
 As you paddle along this section, remember than few major coastal cities in the United States still have significant fishing oriented waterfronts.

-You’ll see a massive crane rising up just before the Casco Bay Bridge.
+You’ll see a massive crane rising up ahead just before the Casco Bay Bridge.
 This is the international container ship terminal operated by Eimskip, an Icelandic company.
 All the shipping containers stacked up along the shore will eventually be shipped to Europe.
 This relatively new connection to the world is part of the recent revival of Portland as a major American port.

 There is only space for one container ship, so if it’s in make sure it isn’t moving before you venture past and under the bridge.
 Tankers carrying various petroleum products, and other cargo ships, often sail up through the drawbridge and into the upper Fore River.